 Collecting Subjective Data

-Information spoken by the child or family is called subjective data.
+Information spoken by the child or family is called subjective data and should be recorded in verbatim.

 Conducting the Client Interview